Verizon Ladies First Tour: Critical reception

-Ben Johnson of the newspaper The Day wrote the show at the Hartford Civic Center was nothing short of "decadence".
+Ben Johnson (of the newspaper The Day) wrote that the show at the Hartford Civic Center was nothing short of "decadence".
 He continues, "[...] became a rallying point of girl power fit for an appearance by the Powerpuff Girls".
 The highlight of the tour was the concert at Madison Square Garden.
-The show feature guest appearances from Big Boi, Fabolous, Jay-Z, Kelly Rowland and Michelle Williams.
+The show featured guest appearances from Big Boi, Fabolous, Jay-Z, Kelly Rowland and Michelle Williams.
 Stephen Reid of MTV News felt that throughout the entire show, Beyoncé was the star.
-He says, "If Muhammad Ali had been at Madison Square Garden Monday night, no doubt he would've found something to pound like a drum as he yelled, 'The champ is here!
+He remarked, "If Muhammad Ali had been at Madison Square Garden Monday night, no doubt he would've found something to pound like a drum as he yelled, 'The champ is here!
 The champ is here!'
 That's exactly the aura Beyoncé gave off as she began her closing set of the Verizon Ladies First Tour, which also features Alicia Keys, Missy Elliott and Tamia".
 Reid also gave rave reviews for Keys' section of the show.
 "Fittingly, she started with 'Heartburn', shaking her body like Ike-era Tina Turner, causing a sudden rise in blood pressure among the men in the audience.
 The sex appeal was being poured all over Madison Square like milk on Cheerios".

-Jennifer Wood of East Valley Tribune enjoyed the show at the America West Arena.
-She says, "From the moment Elliott appeared on stage wearing a black suit covered in rhinestones to Beyoncé's exit nearly four hours later, the audience rarely sat as it ogled three of the most celebrated female talents in hip-hop and R&B".
-San Francisco Chronicle's Neva Chonin says the concert at The Arena in Oakland proved why Beyoncé is a star.
-She says, "In a time of assembly-line pop icons, she manages to infuse her packaged performance with charisma and genuine talent.
+Jennifer Wood, of the East Valley Tribune, enjoyed the show at the America West Arena in Phoenix, Arizona, saying, "From the moment Elliott appeared on stage wearing a black suit covered in rhinestones to Beyoncé's exit nearly four hours later, the audience rarely sat as it ogled three of the most celebrated female talents in hip-hop and R&B".
+The San Francisco Chronicle's Neva Chonin said the concert at The Arena in Oakland—which featured Carlos Santana as a guest—proved why Beyoncé is a star, saying, "In a time of assembly-line pop icons, she manages to infuse her packaged performance with charisma and genuine talent.
 Her vocal workouts on ballads like 'Dangerously in Love 2' clambered smoothly up and down the scales".